Disinformation as a myth: Censorship

 disinformations ‘magaphone’”, European Parliament, Feb 2021)

-Those who cannot afford to listen and understand the
+Those who cannot afford to listen and understand the one hour’s program

-one hour’s program (in Swedish language, see the link at the title here below,
+(in Swedish language, see the link at the title here below, on The battle for truth) will meet difficulty,

 but not impossibility, in understanding the numbered list of short references.